 Then he went on about Vietnam.

-'Well, I don't know about that. ‘ I said.
+'Well, I don't know about all of that. ‘ I said when he’d run his course.
 ‘I'd say there's a bit more to it, and there's plenty of worse people to hate.
 Hippies weren't so bad.'

 'But it's personal, you don't understand.'
-He said.
-I shifted my weight, put my glass down.
+He tightened up and slammed his glass down on the bar.
+I shifted my weight.

-Now, you look at the sixties and the issues of the day.
+Now, look at the sixties and the social issues going on.
 The Beats obviously appealed to the liberals and the left, many of whom happened to be hippies.
-Then look at the politics of the day — a fucking outrage, blatantly.
+Then look at the politics—a blatant outrage.

 Do you really expect the left not to speak out against a terrible war?
 I mean, even half the right were against that war.
-You think the Beats weren't against the war?
-The hippies didn’t corrupt their movement.
-It just happens that's how things coalesced with the timing of Vietnam and the hippies being the main left culture of the day.'
-I collected myself, took a sip.
+The hippies didn’t corrupt the Beat movement.
+It just happens that's how things coalesced timing-wise.
+You think if Vietnam had happened in the fifties, the Beats would have just shrugged it off?'
+I paused, took a sip.

-'Yeah, but it's not just Vietnam.’
-The poet said.
+'Yeah, but it's not just Vietnam,’ he said, looking down at his shoes.
 ‘The hippies just fucked it up.
-They were handed something great and they killed it because they had no focus.
+They were handed something great, and they killed it because they had no focus.
 They ruined it.'

-He was running out of steam.
-Going in circles.
+He was going in circles now.
 Up alone on his mountain.
 I picked up the reins.

-'Well if you want to talk about politicising a cultural movement of that era,’ I said, ‘you can't really ignore Vietnam.
+'Well, if you want to talk about politicising a cultural movement in that era, you can't really ignore Vietnam.
 I mean, I wasn't there at the time.
-I can only go on what I've read, and from what I've read between the lines, I can't say with any certainty, but who says the hippies did take over the Beat movement?
+I can only go on what I've read—and from what I've read between the lines.
+I can't say anything with certainty.
+But who says the hippies did take over the Beat movement?
 The Beats were a small group of writers and intellectuals.
-The hippies were an altogether more public scene, and you're asking for trouble if you don't have some kind of screening process.
+The hippies were an altogether more public scene… and you're asking for trouble if you don't have some kind of screening process.
 Hell, half the hippies weren’t even really hippies; they were just along for the ride.
 But you can’t blame them for corrupting the Beat scene, especially not because they spoke out against Vietnam.
-There are many other things that came into play and affected the course of events…’
+There are too many other things that came into play and affected the course of events…’

-He cut me off.
+He looked up and cut me off.
 'But you don't understand.
 I know because it's so personal.'

 ‘Personal?
 Okay, pal, I get it.’
 I said.

 'No, it's just a thing with me.
-That's just how I see it.’
+That's how I see it.’
 He said.
-He was spent now.
-He looked shrivelled and dried out.
+He was spent now, running on fumes.
+He looked shrivelled, like a piece of dried fruit.

 ‘Sure, man.
 Maybe you should write it all down.’
 I said.

-That was all I could take.
-I gave him that last line and got the hell out of there, leaving him at the bar with his idyllic thoughts of Kerouac on his mountain top with the hippies conspiring to ruin the beatniks by dragging them into political debate.
+That was as much as I could take.
+I gave him that last line and got the hell out of there, leaving him at the bar with his idyllic thoughts of Kerouac on his mountain top with the hippies conspiring to ruin the beatniks by dragging them into a political debate.
 Something truly unforgivable.
 So personal.

-I went off to enjoy the music and the orgiastic atmosphere in the room with no windows while my guy stayed at the bar trying to rearrange himself back into a recognisable form.
-It was a good, long, late night of fun and feeling.
+I went off to enjoy the music and the orgiastic atmosphere in the room without windows while he stayed at the bar, regathering himself.
+It was a good, long night of fun and feeling.
+One of the best.

 That poet, he doesn't write.
 But I do.